osism/testbed/README.md

 ## Heat stack

 The testbed is based on a Heat stack.

-The stack is defined in the file ``stack.yml``.
+* ``stack.yml`` - stack with one manager node and three HCI nodes
+* ``stack-single.yml`` - stack with only one manager node

 ![Stack topology](https://raw.githubusercontent.com/osism/testbed/master/images/stack-topology.png)

 ### Template

+It is usually sufficient to use the prepared stacks.
+Changes to the template itself are normally not necessary.

 If you change the template of the Heat stack (``templates/stack.yml.j2``) you can update the ``stack.yml`` file with the ``jinja2-cli`` (https://github.com/mattrobenolt/jinja2-cli).